 Figure 1.3 Adding a virtual path

-Each cache has a version file containing a version number that the server uses to determine the structure of the directories and files in the caches.
+.java and a .class file associated with the JSP and stores them in the JSP class cache under the ClassCache directory.MMapSessionManager session manager, it stores persistent session information in the SessionData directory.
+(For more information about session managers, see Appendix A, "Session Managers.")version file containing a version number that the server uses to determine the structure of the directories and files in the caches.
 You can clean out the caches by simply deleting the version file.

 When the server starts up, if it does not find the version files, it deletes the directory structures for the corresponding caches and re-creates the version files.
 Next time the server serves a JSP page, it recreates the JSP class cache.
 The next time the server serves a JSP page or servlet while using MMapSessionManager session manager, it recreates the session data cache.